AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-selector.md

 * Ability to switch repositories within an IMS organization for asset selection.

-* Ability to sort assets by name, dimension, and size and view them in List, Grid, Gallery, or  Waterfall view.
+* Ability to sort assets by name, dimensions, and size and view them in List, Grid, Gallery, or  Waterfall view.

 Perform the following tasks to integrate and use Asset Selector with your [!DNL Experience Manager Assets as a Cloud Service] repository: